 These Award-Winning Japanese Chef’s Knives Are Weird as Hell

 Just want the deal?
-Get Global’s G-2 Chef’s Knife for $93 right now, more than 40 percent off its retail price.
+Get Global’s G-2 Chef’s Knife for $87 right now, 45 percent off its retail price.

 Komin Yamada wasn’t sure if his new take on the Japanese chef’s knife would work out.
 The knife was to be stainless steel from tip to handle, something out of place in today’s kitchen knife market and vastly more so in Japan decades ago.

 The idea was to make a knife made of a single, durable material would last longer and have fewer weak points than a blade fitted to a handle.
 The result was just that.
 Three years after its initial release, the Global knife won a Good Design Award in 1990 and was later given a Good Design Long Life Award for its staying power.

 The Global kitchen knives are made of Yoshikin’s (its parent company) proprietary Cromova 18 steel, a semi-mysterious mixture of chromium, molybdenum and vanadium, and is semi-analogous to VG-10 stainless steel, a popular steel for both Japanese and western-style kitchen knives.
 The key difference being, due to higher (though undefined exact percentage) chromium levels, it’s significantly hardier than VG-10, and most stainless knife steel in general.
 This means it’s unlikely to chip, is supremely corrosion resistant and doesn’t stain under any circumstances.
 Naturally, you do lose just slightly in the edge-holding department, and it’s not as easy to sharpen as softer steels (this is the balance of hardness and toughness versus cutting utility).